A Beginner’s Guide to Renting Your First Apartment

 • How close are essential places like grocery stores and hospitals?

 If you choose an apartment complex, you have your choice of floors.
-Landlords often price lower floors at cheaper rates and these rooms also allow easy access for dog walking or visitors.
+Landlords often price lower floors at cheaper rates, and these rooms also allow easy access for dog walking or visitors.
 On the other hand, gorgeous views abound on higher floors.
-This is the perfect time to whip out your needs and wants list to decide where you will land, either high in the sky or close to the ground.
+Now is the perfect time to whip out your needs and wants list to decide where you’ll land, either high in the sky or close to the ground.

 3. Amenities

-You’ll also want to see what amenities are the most important to your happiness and needs.
-Some amenities– like laundry– may have hidden costs not included in the monthly rent.
+You’ll also want to decide what amenities are the most important to your happiness and needs.
+Some amenities– like laundry– may not be included in the monthly rent.
 Check the status and potential costs of these factors before applying:

 • Parking: Is there a monthly fee?
 Is it protected or covered?
 Are there assigned spaces or ones open for guests?